 At Tecno Scientifica Publishing, all ethical and misconduct cases are assessed and handled based on their individual merit while following the guidelines of the Committee on Publication Ethics (COPE), such as the COPE Core Practices, and the International Committee of Medical Journal Editors (ICMJE).

 According to the Office of Research Integrity (ORI) plagiarism is the "theft or misappropriation of intellectual property and the substantial unattributed textual copying of another's work".
-Said differently, plagiarism is when someone copies words, chunks of text, or ideas of someone else without proper attribution.
-Such practices are unacceptable and articles that contain plagiarized text or ideas will not be considered for publication in Tecno Scientifica Publishing journals.
-Publishers and Editors expect that all articles that are submitted to a journal are original and have not been submitted or published elsewhere.
+Said differently, plagiarism is when someone copies words, chunks of text or ideas of someone else without proper attribution.
+Such practices are unacceptable and articles which contain plagiarized text or ideas will not be considered for publication in Tecno Scientifica Publishing journals.
+Publishers and Editors expect that all articles which are submitted to a journal are original and have not been submitted or published elsewhere.

 Authors are required to practice due caution when reusing portions of text from previous publications by giving appropriate credit where due.
-Duplicate (or redundant) publications refer to previously published articles that are nearly identical in content.
-Duplication can take several forms: identical papers published in multiple journals, partial but substantial duplication by introducing small amounts of new data to a previously published article (salami slicing), etc. Editors and Editorial Board members of Tecno Scientifica Publishing publications will take responsibility for assessing such incidents on a case-to-case basis and the course of action that is taken will be in accordance with COPE guidelines.
-Note that Tecno Scientifica Publishing uses an automated similarity-checking tool to screen all submitted manuscripts for textual overlap with previous publications.
+Duplicate (or redundant) publications refer to previously published articles which are nearly identical in content.
+Duplication can take several forms: identical papers published in multiple journals, partial but substantial duplication by introducing small amounts of new data to a previously published article (salami slicing), etc. Editors and Editorial Board members of Tecno Scientifica Publishing publications will take responsibility to assess such incidents on a case-to-case basis and the course of action that is taken will be in accordance with COPE guidelines.
+Note that Tecno Scientifica Publishing uses an automated similarity checking tool to screen all submitted manuscripts for textual overlap with previous publications.

 Note that Authors are entitled to re-publish their articles in different languages, to increase visibility and emphasize an important topic to a wider audience, given that permission is sought from the publication where the original article was published and this is properly acknowledged in the translated version.